Linuxfabrik/monitoring-plugins/check-plugins/mysql-memory/README.md

   --defaults-group DEFAULTS_GROUP
                         Group/section to read from in the cnf file.
 Default: client
+  --lengthy             Append a full memory breakdown table to the output
+                        (each contributing buffer + the calculation that produces server_buffers, per_thread_buffers,
+                        max_used_memory and max_peak_memory).
+Useful when a
+                        WARNING/CRITICAL fires and you need to see which buffer dominates the footprint.
   --timeout TIMEOUT     Network timeout in seconds.
-Default: 3 (seconds)
+Default: 3 (seconds) -w, --warning WARNING
+                        Percentage of physical RAM at which the reached MySQL memory footprint flips to WARNING.
+Default: 85
 ```